cody-little/cody-little.github.io/_posts/2017-04-06-how-i-rest-from-work.markdown

 ---
 # Experience Across Different Fields

 Throughout both my undergraduate and graduate education I have worked in the public policy field performing data analysis and research on a variety of topics.
-I have worked at two seperate organizations the Arthur J. Glatfelter Institute of Public Policy in York, Pennsylvania and the Penn Child Research Center in Philadelphia, Pennsylvania.
-My responsibilies and experience gained at both organizations varied but my cumulative experience performing analysis and public policy work totals more than two years.
+I have worked at two seperate organizations; the Arthur J. Glatfelter Institute of Public Policy in York, Pennsylvania and the Penn Child Research Center in Philadelphia, Pennsylvania.
+My responsibilies at both organizations varied but my cumulative experience performing analysis and public policy work totals more than two years.

 ## Penn Child Research Center